guimard/matrix-test/README.md

 * `step-0-oidc`: default SQLite database with OIDC configured _(default LLNG accounts)_
 * `step-1-postgresql`: change database to PostgreSQL
 * `step-2-llng-in-db`: use PostgreSQL for both LLNG and Synapse
+* `step-3-haproxy`: use haproxy to manage all https servers
 * `main`: development branch

 Then, initialize matrix using [./init.sh](./init.sh) script.

 > You should do this at each branch change.

+Use the `clean.sh` script to delete local databases.

 ## Run